Education Maintenance Allowance (EMA)

 If your child is studying in England and they receive Disability Living Allowance (DLA) or Personal Independence Payment (PIP) or have an Education Health and Care (EHC) plan, they might be able to get help from the 16-19 Bursary Fund.

 - be living in a low income household

-- in Northern Ireland, the household income must be below £20,500 or £22,500 if there are is than one dependent child in the household
+- in Northern Ireland, the household income must be below £20,500, or £22,500 if there is more than one dependent child in the household

 - have left or be about to leave compulsory education and plan to carry on with their studies.